CheViana/network-calls-stats/tutorial.md

 Let's run this example and setup all the monitoring tools (See chapter 'Running code examples' below on how to run example code and setup monitoring infrastructure).

-We can configure a panel that shows time request execution took:
+We can configure a panel that shows request execution time:
 [tutorial-images/example-0-results-and-config.png]

 Blue dots of total execution time roughly correspond to sum of time request to `python.org` and request to `mozilla.org` took (green and yellow dots), and measures at approximately 150 msec on average.